obiwanjacobi/Zsharp/src/Zsharp/Emit/readme.md

 ## CodeBlock

-A code block is a single flow of execution that either ends with a (condition) branch or a return.
+A code block is a single flow of execution that either ends with a (condition) branch, return or fall through.

 ---